 Authorised users and administrators

 To start using government online services on behalf of a business, a principal authority or authorisation administrator needs to authorise you to act on behalf of a business.

 You’ll receive an email with an authorisation request to become one of the following:

-- Authorisation administrator – a user who can create and manage authorisations for others
+- Authorisation administrator – create and manage authorisations for others

-- Authorised user – a user who can work on behalf of a business
+- Authorised user – work on behalf of a business